SriVishnuPriyaN/Face-Detection/README.md

 Q: What if I see “Error loading face cascade”?
 A: Make sure haarcascade_frontalface_default.xml is accessible via OpenCV's cv2.data.haarcascades.

-📄 License
-MIT License.
-Free to use and modify.

 ✍️ Author
 Vishnu Priya